stipple-effect/docs/frame.md

 **Note:**

 These playback modes are merely internal.
-When projects are [exported](./save.md) as GIFs or videos, their frames are sequenced forwards.
+When projects are [exported](./save.md) as GIFs or videos, their frames are sequenced in ascending numerical order.

 ## Frame actions